Looking for and messaging potential partners

 • I currently talk to 2 of them on a weekly basis (both of them are women, men would either add me in Skype or give me their Skype names so I could add them myself but they were never available to actually meet and practice).

-Your success rate will depend to a great extent on what language you speak and what language you are learning.
+Your success rate will depend to a great extent on what language you speak and what language you are learning so don’t feel bad if you still haven’t found a language exchange friend, keep at it!
 In my case, I was looking for Japanese speakers who were learning Spanish.

 Demographically speaking, there are 3.6 native Spanish speakers for every Japanese native speaker (472 million native Spanish speakers and 130 million native Japanese speakers).

 Obviously, not all 130 million Japanese are learning Spanish just like not all 472 million native Spanish-speaking people are learning Japanese, but for the sake of simplicity, let’s say that the proportionality relative to Japanese speakers learning Spanish and Spanish speakers learning Japanese is 1 to 3.6.
 This means Japanese can be very picky.
 However, if I spoke German as my native language, the tables would be turned as there are “only” 89 million German native speakers, in this case, German people can be pickier.

 The following are 4 (out of the 23) conversations I had on italki: